giakoumoglou/pyfeats/README.md

 # Image Feature Extraction in ROI (Python)
 A collection of python functions for feature extraction.
 The features are calculated inside a Region of Interest (ROI) and not for the whole image: the image is actually a polygon!
 More and more features will be added.
 Please feel free to point out any mistakes or improvemets.
 The aim is to create a library for image feature extraction.
 Message me for more details.
+This package was part of my thesis which was about classification of plaques extracted from ultrasound images.
+The example provided in the demo folder originates from it.

 ## Features